What are Two Player Card Games?

 How to Play Two Player Card Games

 Two player card games are less about luck, and more about reading your opponent and making the best play possible at each possible turn.
-These are the standard steps in two player card games.
+These are the standard steps in 2-person card games.

 When dealing cards to two players, cards are generally given one at a time to alternating players.
 Once the desired number of cards are dealt, the remaining cards are set aside, forming the draw pile for games that require draws.